FriendsOfAkeneo/IcecatConnector/README.md

 # Icecat Connector extension

 The Icecat Connector gives the capability to enrich Akeneo PIM product data with the rich Icecat Catalog.
-It can be used with both Open free catalog or Full Icecat paid catalog.
+It can be used with both Open Icecat free catalog or Full Icecat paid catalog.

 ## Requirements